migleapa/RNA-Seq-Differential-Expression-Analysis/README.md

 Date: 28/12/2022

-**About Data**/
+**About Data**:
 RNA-seq data from Human HGSC (high grade serous ovarian cancer) cell line - OVCAR4.
 Data split into 2 groups (3 samples each): carboplatin-resistant vs carboplatin-sensitive

 Data Sets:
 Libraries were sequenced to a target coverage of 50 × on Illumina's HiSeq 4000 (2 x 75 bp paired end reads)